joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/5Rn5Fxx.png)

-* **Make sure to sync with the same Resource Group and Region that we initially created.
+* **Make sure to use the the same Resource Group and Region that we initially created.
 I have mine under ADProject and (US) West US 3, so I'm going to select those options.
 Then, name this VM "Domain Controller.**

 ![Alt Text](https://i.imgur.com/kYyJwg7.png)

-* **After that you want to choose the image of the virtual machine you want to create.
+* **After that, you want to choose the image of the virtual machine you want to create.
 We are creating a Windows 2019 Server so I'm going to scroll down and select "Windows Server 2019 Datacenter"**

 ![Alt Text](https://i.imgur.com/RmuwdXC.png)